matrix-org/matrix-js-sdk/CONTRIBUTING.md

 ```

 Other metadata can be added using labels.
- * `X-Breaking`: A breaking change - adding this label will mean the change causes a *major* version bump.
+ * `X-Breaking-Change`: A breaking change - adding this label will mean the change causes a *major* version bump.
  * `T-Enhancement`: A new feature - adding this label will mean the change causes a *minor* version bump.
  * `T-Defect`: A bug fix (in either code or docs).
  * `T-Task`: No user-facing changes, eg. code comments, CI fixes, refactors or tests.
 Won't have a changelog entry unless you specify one.